csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 #### Section 2.3.2.1

 I also like `options(continue = "  ")` to make it easier to copy from the command line and paste to the editor.

+- This is indeed a good tip and an option I didn't know about.
+Added!

 #### Section 2.3.2.4